 You can also manage your preferences by updating / changing your privacy settings of your account.

 We may share your data with third parties who provide services on our behalf, such as managing our website.
-Our website is developed and support by Torchbox.
+Our website is developed and supported by Cursive.
 All our third-party service providers are required to take appropriate security measures to protect your data in line with our policies.
 We do not allow them to use your data for their own purposes.
 We permit them to process your data only for specified purposes and in accordance with our instructions.
-Click the links to view the privacy policies for Torchbox.
+Click to view the privacy policies for Cursive.

 Where your data is shared with third parties, we will seek to share the minimum amount necessary.